 If you are calling from outside Tasmania, phone (03) 6166 4600.

-You must follow this up within 48 hours, by lodging the Incident Notice form below to WorkSafe by email, fax or by mail.
+You must follow this up within 48 hours by lodging this online form:

 Preservation of incident sites